 Many of our students, faculty, and staff have participated in ‘Green Zone: Staff and Faculty Military Awareness Training.’
 This program, facilitated and designed by Veterans in collaboration with the University of Southern Maine, is designed to help members of the Maine Law community learn about how the military experience translates into the classroom, as well as the challenges people face when transitioning from service member to law student.

 Veterans Resource Center

-The Veterans Resource Center supports Maine Law students who are Veterans and dependents of Veterans as they transition from military life to college life.
-Staffed by VA work study students, the Veterans Resource Center provides a safe environment to connect with other vets as well as get information about support services and resources.
+The Veterans Resource Center (VRC) supports Maine Law students who are Veterans and dependents of Veterans as they transition from military life to college life.
+Staffed by VA work study students, the VRC provides a safe environment to connect with other Veterans and find information about support services and resources.